Indicator

 Stochastic Oscillator

-A momentum indicator comparing the closing price to the range of prices over a specific period.
+Stochastic Oscillator is a momentum indicator comparing the closing price to the range of prices over a specific period.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 The Stochastic tells you where the current price is relative to recent highs and lows.
 It's asking: "Where are we in the recent range?"